ZHaskell/docs/Z-IO/Filesystem.md

          -> Resource File
 ```

 `FileFlag` and `FileMode` are bit constants controlling the file opening behavior, such as if we have read or write access or if a new file will be created when there's none.
-You can find more constants on hackage.
-The interesting thing here is that `initFile` function returns a `Resource File` type instead of `IO File`. `Resource` is defined in `Z.IO.Resource` module, with a function to use it:
+You can find more constants on [hackage docs](https://hackage.haskell.org/package/Z-IO-0.7.1.0/docs/Z-IO-FileSystem-Base.html#g:5).
+The interesting thing here is that `initFile` function returns a `Resource File` type instead of `IO File`. `Resource` is defined in `Z.IO.Resource` module, with following functions to use it:

 ```haskell
 withResource :: HasCallStack